ipfabric/docs/docs/IP_Fabric_GUI/discovery_snapshot.md

 ## Snapshot Actions

 Due to database maintenance, only up to 5 snapshots can be loaded into memory.
-The default configuration allows only 3 loaded snapshots, but this can be changed in **Settings --> Discovery & Snapshots --> Snapshot Retention --> Maximum number of loaded snapshots**.
+The default configuration allows only 3 loaded snapshots, but you can change this in **Settings --> Discovery & Snapshots --> Snapshot Retention --> Maximum number of loaded snapshots**.

 ### Lock Snapshot

 ![Lock snapshot](snapshots/snapshot_lock.png)

-By selecting `Lock snapshot`, IP Fabric won’t automatically unload the snapshot to the hard disk and will keep it in memory.
-The default configuration allows only 1 locked snapshot, but this can be changed in **Settings --> Discovery & Snapshots --> Snapshot Retention --> Maximum number of locked snapshots**.
+By selecting `Lock snapshot`, IP Fabric won't automatically unload the snapshot to the hard disk and will keep it in memory.
+The default configuration allows only 1 locked snapshot, but you can change this in **Settings --> Discovery & Snapshots --> Snapshot Retention --> Maximum number of locked snapshots**.

 ### Loaded Snapshots